Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-administration/README.md

 #### GetSetting

-To get a specific settinig we will call the GetSetting API bassing the setting name as a string parameter.
+To get a specific setting we will call the GetSetting API bassing the setting name as a string parameter.

 ```CPP
   Setting setting = settingsClient.GetSetting(settingsList.Value[0].Name).Value;